 Working in Riyadh is in some ways an anomaly since the urban economy is not dominated by the oil industry.
-As the city is the capital and hence the seat of numerous government institutions, the public sector is the biggest employer for people working in Riyadh.
+As the city is the capital and hence the seat of numerous government institutions, the public sector is the biggest employer.
 Most employees working in Riyadh’s ministries and other government offices are Saudis.
 So, where does that leave the many foreign residents working in Riyadh?

 The Saudi government recognizes the importance of diversifying the economy.
 In the long run, they must end their exclusive dependence on the petrochemical sector, or the national economy will collapse once the oil reserves are exhausted.
 The plan to support other industries is also a chance for foreign companies, investors from abroad, or expatriates interested working in Riyadh.

-Diversification will (or already does) open up opportunities in various fields: information and communication technology, especially for mobiles and smartphones; natural gas production, to find an alternative to oil; power generation, to satiate the growing population’s demand for electricity; transportation, to transform a sprawling cityscape made for cars and to improve the nationwide transport infrastructure; water desalination and waste water treatment; medical equipment and healthcare in general, to maintain the hard-won quality of life.
+Diversification will (or already does) open up opportunities in various fields: information and communication technology; natural gas production, to find an alternative to oil; power generation and renewable energies, to satiate the growing population’s demand for electricity; transportation, to transform a sprawling cityscape made for cars and to improve the nationwide transport infrastructure; recycling, waste water treatment, and desalination; medical equipment and healthcare in general, to maintain the hard-won quality of life.

 The country will need an even larger, more industrious labor force to realize plans for economic diversification, from specialized university graduates to menial workers.
 Ironically, Saudi Arabia has a high unemployment rate.
 Officially, 12% of the (male) population doesn’t have a job.
 Among younger men, the figure may even be as high as 25% or 30%.